abrignoni/iLEAPP/admin/docs/module_updates.md

 Ensure the `__artifacts_v2__` dictionary includes all required fields, especially the `output_types` field.
 This dictionary should be the very first thing in the script, before any imports or other code.
 The key in this dictionary must exactly match the name of the function that processes the artifact.

+If there are double asterisk marks at the start of the search pattern in the paths key, replace them with only one asterisk mark.

 ```python
 __artifacts_v2__ = {
     "get_artifactname": {  # This should match the function name exactly